mattpt24/custom-wp-theme-template/README.txt

-This README contains all the information for setting up a working enviroment ready for custom WordPress theme development as well as a help guide for the most used WordPress functions and practices
+This README contains all the information for setting up a working enviroment ready for custom WordPress theme development as well as a help guide for the most useful WordPress functions and practices

 Matt Persell-Thompson
 Web Developer